smartlook/smartlook.github.io/_docs/web/sensitive-data-protection.md

 ```

 {: .alert .alert-warning }
-All input elements affected by `data-recording-sensitive` will be have their values and events ignored.
+All input elements affected by `data-recording-sensitive` will have their values and events ignored.

 ### ignore